Chain of Ponds

 Jude has taught across the mediums of drawing and print media in Brisbane and regional areas.
 She is passionate about sharing skills and creating work in different communities to contribute to the understanding and awareness of the subterranean and interconnecting water systems.

-Through her practice Helen Hardess investigates human activity and natural processes impacting on each other in shared environments.
+Helen Hardess investigates human activity and natural processes impacting on each other in shared environments.
 Creating spatial relationships between images and objects, she constructs physical / cultural geoscapes pointing to multiple histories, both natural and human.
 Value is placed on immersive experiences as part of an embodied process ranging between site, studio and gallery.
 Collaborative projects are seen as a way of enlarging and joining contemporary discourses on issues related to the environment, a changing climate, and humankind’s place within a larger natural world.